Andrew-Graham-Aotearoa/ArtifactStudio/README.md

 npm run dev
 ```

-## Before this is real

 1. **Replace placeholder content.** Pull real text/images out of your
-   WordPress static export and drop them into the `.astro` pages — don't
+   WordPress static export
-   try to reuse the exported HTML directly, it carries WP theme markup
-   you don't need.

 2. **Set the calculator password.**
-   For local dev, create a `.env` file:
+   For local dev, create a `.env` file (excluded from version control)
    ```
-   CALCULATOR_PASSWORD=your-password-here
    ```
    For Cloudflare deployment, set it as a secret instead of an env var
    in the dashboard (or `wrangler secret put CALCULATOR_PASSWORD`) so it's